GIScience/green-15min-city/readme.md

 This Repository contains all code and resources that where used for the project *Green 15 Minute City*.

-The project has been submitted to the hackathon challenge *OSS4SDG Sustainable Smart Cities* by a team from [HeiGIT](https://heigit.org/).
+The project has been submitted to the hackathon challenge *OSS4SDG Sustainable Smart Cities* by a team from [HeiGIT](https://heigit.org/) and [GIScience](https://www.geog.uni-heidelberg.de/gis/index_en.html).

 ## Motivation